celigo/integrator-api-docs/readme.md

 Click [here](/iClient.md) for details.

-### Connector + Licensing
+### Connector + License

 Connectors represent SmartConnectors in the integrator.io marketplace.
 This is the listing record for a SmartConnector, and also contains various fields to configure the installer, uninstaller, applications being integrated, etc...
-There are APIs available to automate licensing controls and trials for your install base.
+License records belonging to a connector are used to enable a user to install your SmartConnector, and then with the license record you can control the expires date, along with any other custom options you wish to support.
+You can also use the licensing APIs to sync license records with your subscription and provisiong software (assuming you have such software, and that software has an API).
+You can even use integrator.io to manage that integration!

 Click [here](/connector.md) for details.